 About

-Banteay Chhmar Community-Based Tourism (CBT) is a group of local villagers dedicated to preserving and protecting the cultural heritage of the area as well as creating a sustainable tourism industry in Banteay Chhmar.
-The CBT was originally started in 2007 with the aid of a French organization Agir Pour le Cambodge.
-In 2009, Global Heritage Fund (GHF) began work on documenting and conserving Banteay Chhmar Temple.
-They formed a partnership with the CBT.
-In addition to GHF, Heritage Watch is also working in cooperation with the CBT.
+Banteay Chhmar Community-Based Tourism (CBT) is a group of local villagers dedicated to preserving and protecting the cultural heritage of the area as well as creating a responsible tourism industry in Banteay Chhmar.
+The CBT was originally started in 2007 with the aid of the French NGO Agir Pour le Cambodge (APLC).
+In 2009, Global Heritage Fund (GHF) began conservation work on Banteay Chhmar Temple and formed a partnership with the CBT.
+In addition to GHF, Heritage Watch has also been working in cooperation with the CBT.
 Heritage Watch is helping in areas of educating the local population about the importance of protecting their Khmer cultural heritage and the benefits to their livelihoods from tourism activities.
-They are also involved in an English-language and tour guide training program for the Banteay Chhmar tour guides.
+They have also been involved in an English language and tour guide training program for the Banteay Chhmar tour guides.

 Please watch a video, made in 2007, of the early beginnings of the CBT project in cooperation with Agir Pour le Cambodge.